steviecoaster/hirejoel.github.io/index.md

 >
 > - Tier 2/3 support for helpdesk issues.
 > - Worked with local MSP for hardware purchases and deployments.
-> - Created custom PowerShell module to automate workstation deployments.
+> - Created custom PowerShell module to automate workstation deployments, used by myself and our MSP, saving a handful of hours of manual work per new user.
 > - Led the rollout of VOIP phones for office.
 > - Led the technology plan for multiple relocations.
 >